Time service (NTP)

 Configuration of the NTP Clients

-On the NTP clients within the KITnet the following stratum-2-servers should be used for synchronization:
+Within the KITnet the following time servers should be used for time synchronization:

 To get the most accurate time possible and a good redundancy it is necessary to enter always all four hosts.